luc-tielen/eclair-lang/docs/getting_started.md

 #### Installing the Haskell toolchain

-Run the following commands to install `ghcup`, `ghc` and `cabal`. `hpack` and `hspec-discover` are also installed but they are only needed when working on the compiler.
+Run the following commands to install `ghcup`, `ghc` and `cabal`. `hpack` and `hspec-discover` and `hlint` are also installed but they are only needed when working on the compiler.

 ```bash